pognut/wdi-project-2/readme.md

 LEFT TO DO:

-Finish pokemon database storage. (proper data formatting, determine what will show on front page first) Create front page pokemon display.
+Finish pokemon database storage. (proper data formatting, determine what will show on front page first) Almost done.
+Create front page pokemon display.
 Add ability to release pokemon from front page pokemon display.
 Add login check to /catch